vectorform/Symbiote/README.md

 You can install this library using [Cocoapods](https://cocoapods.org/pods/TODO).
 You can get started with Cocoapods by [following their install guide](https://guides.cocoapods.org/using/getting-started.html#getting-started), and learn how to use Cocoapods to install dependencies [by following this guide](https://guides.cocoapods.org/using/using-cocoapods.html).

-In your podfile, you want to add `pod 'Symbiote', '0.1.0'`.
+In your podfile, you want to add `pod 'Symbiote', '0.3.0'` (Swift 3).
 Then run `pod install` inside your terminal.
-With Cocoapods, we support iOS: 8.0 and above.
+With Cocoapods, we support iOS: 9.0 and above.

+#### Swift 2

+For Swift 2 support, you must use version 0.1.2.

 ### Reference Documentation